Podcast Episode #13:

-- Worse Boss Descriptor themes that I've heard over the years, from all types of audiences: he or she never listened; they were unfair; played favorites; she was arbitrary in her decisions so I never knew which way they were going to go; dictator; too easy/pushover; cruel, mean jokes; inconsistent; weak, and not honest.
+- Worst Boss Descriptor themes that I've heard over the years, from all types of audiences: He or she never listened; they were unfair; played favorites; she was arbitrary in her decisions so I never knew which way they were going to go; dictator; too easy/pushover; cruel, mean jokes; inconsistent; weak, and not honest.

 - Impact of a bad boss on morale and performance.
 Kelly Vandever's experience.
 "We wanted to be heard... innovation comes from people being willing to step up..."

 Topic # 2: Gallup's Research: EXACTLY What You Need to Do

 - First Break All the Rules: What Great Managers Do Differently

 - Effective leaders per 25 person team: increased profitability through higher monthly revenues (a minimum of $80,000 month) increased customer loyalty, lower turnover and a big increase in productivity.

 - Gallup determined that high performance teams and the strength of the workplace can be assessed with these twelve questions that are broken down into four main categories that represent the employees mindset.

 1. Do I know what is expected of me from work?

 2. Do I have the materials and equipment I need to do my work right?